10 Strategic Planning Team Building Activities

 Instructions

-• Ask the group to identify a goal they would like to achieve in the future.
+• Ask each group to identify a goal they would like to achieve in the future.

 • Each group member lists out 3-5 different steps necessary to reach that goal.